The name Steill thought to be of Norman heritage. It is a name for a person who was a person who was strong or reliable.

 Outstanding amongst the family at this time was William Steele (1610-1680), English lawyer and politician from Sandbach, Cheshire, Lord Chancellor of Ireland

-, grandfather of Sir Richard Steele of Dublin; Thomas...
-Another 30 words (2 lines of text) are included under the topic Early Steill Notables in all our PDF Extended History products and printed products wherever possible.
+, grandfather of Sir Richard Steele of Dublin; Thomas Steele (d.
+1643), who was shot for surrendering Beeston Castle in the Civil War; and Laurence Steele (bap...
+Another 47 words (3 lines of text) are included under the topic Early Steill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Steill family to Ireland